-The Paradise Water Supply represents Colorado River water, water wells, and a federal right-of-way permit for a dam site located near Debeque, Colorado.
-The Paradise Water Asset is recorded at cost.

-The Company's investment in the Rangeview Water Supply is recorded at cost at August 31, 1998.
-Pursuant to the terms of the Comprehensive Amendment Agreement ("CAA") entered into in 1996, certain investors in the Rangeview project have the right to receive the first approximately \$31,807,000 from the proceeds of a sale or other disposition of the Rangeview Water Supply.
+The Paradise water supply represents Colorado River water, water wells, and a federal right-of-way permit for a dam site located near Debeque, Colorado.
+The Paradise water supply is recorded at cost.
+The Company's investment in the Rangeview water supply is recorded at cost.
+Pursuant to the terms of the Comprehensive Amendment Agreement ("CAA") entered into in 1996, certain investors in the Rangeview project have the right to receive the first approximately \$31,807,000 from the proceeds of a sale or other disposition of the Rangeview water supply.
 The consideration received from those investors for this right to participate in the proceeds has been reflected in the accompanying consolidated balance sheet as a participating interest in the Rangeview Water Supply.